 (There used to be weird and useful studies like this.)

 The odd couple ended the study at 135 and 136 pounds, respectively—with no bad health effects.
 The scientists remarked that “digestion was excellent throughout the experiment and both subjects felt very well.”
-Remarkably, neither of them lost any muscle, even though potatoes were their sole source of protein, and even though the guy was very active.
+Remarkably, neither of them lost any muscle, even though potatoes were their only protein source, and even though the guy was very active.

 What about regular people eating potatoes on the regular?
-In a study of 77 Peruvian men whose regular diet was ~74% white potatoes, average body-fat percentage was in the “fitness” range, according to ACE’s body-fat chart.29,30,31 (They were eating 3,170 calories a day; food-deprived they were not.)
+In a study of 77 Peruvian men whose regular diet was ~74% white potatoes, average body-fat percentage was in the “fitness” range, according to ACE’s body-fat chart.
+(These guys were eating 3,170 calories a day.
+They weren’t food-deprived.)

 And this Australian blogger claims to have eaten nothing but potatoes for a year and lost 117 pounds.

 “No food [but the potato] can afford a more decisive proof of its nourishing quality, or of its being peculiarly suitable to the health of the human constitution.”